 Key dates in the academic calendar have been reviewed and revised.

 - The start date of classes in January will be delayed by one week to Monday, Jan.
 18, 2021.
-This will allow returning students who may need to self-isolate following the holiday break to complete this before classes begin.

 - The winter study break (reading week) will be shortened to two days, Feb.
 15-16, 2021.
 No classes will be held these days.